silt-lang/silt/Sources/README.md

 rewritten in Swift.
 Lite is written as [a Swift package](https://github.com/llvm-swift/Lite) to enable custom tooling to be written on top of the executor.

-To run all the ingration tests with lite, change to the root directory of this repository and invoke
+To run all the integration tests with Lite, change to the root directory of this repository and invoke

 ```swift